abinit/abinit/doc/tutorial/spin_model.md

 ### Example with DMI: 1D canted AFM-chain

-This example shows how to get the spin canting angle. (~abinit/tests/tutomultibinit/Input/tmulti5_3.*)

- The system is a simple 1D chain with first nearest neighbor exchange and Dzyaloshinskii-Moriya interaction (DMI).
-The unitcell consists of two sites A and B, as shown below.
-The exchange between A and B is $J=$ 5 meV, and the DMI $\vec{D}= (0, 0, 2)$ meV.
+We now study a system with Dzyaloshinskii-Moriya interaction (DMI).
+The system is a simple 1D chain with a unit cell consisting of two sites A and B, as shown below.
+The exchange between A and B is $J= 5$ meV, and the DMI $\vec{D}= (0, 0, 2)$ meV.
 The arrow from A to B means $D_{AB}$, where $D_{AB}=-D_{BA}$.

+The input files can be found in ~abinit/tests/tutomultibinit/Input/tmulti5_3.*

 ![canting_DMI](spin_model_assets/canting_DMI.png)

 In this system, the exchange favors a collinear spin alignment, while the DMI favors the spins to be perpendicular to their neighbors.
 Usually, the DMI is much smaller than the exchange interaction, thus the system has a canted AFM spin alignment.
-We can run spin dynamics at zero temperature to get the ground state and see how the spins are canted.
+We can run spin dynamics at zero temperature to get the ground state and calculate the canting angle.

 ```
 prt_model = 0